 What helped, he says, was that each diet included a reward system to ward off cravings.
 “I’m a sweets person,” says Aaron.
 “There was no real sugar allowed, but at the end of the night I was allowed to eat a Pop-Tart.”

 Reagan and Gabrielle were on similar diets, taking in about 200 calories per meal.
 Raegan would start each day with a cup of gluten-free Rice Chex, unsweetened almond milk, and half an apple.
-For lunch, it was 3 ounces of grilled chicken, with a cup of spinach and half an avocado.
+For lunch, it was three ounces of grilled chicken, with a cup of spinach, and half an avocado.

 “I’m the kind of person who goes to the gym two or three times a week, but not to such intense levels, just maintenance,” says Aaron.
 Adds Raegan, “I was a bit of a runner, but definitely not a weight lifter!
 I did not work out to that intensity.”

 For the first four months, they focused on boosting their cardiovascular health, strengthening their muscles, and speeding up their metabolism.
 “First we had to get in shape for the training.
 After just a few months, every exercise was done in a triple or quadruple combination without rest,” says David.